kej715/DtCyber/rje-station/README.md

 - **mode4** : an optional object defining configuration properties specific to the MODE4 data communication layer.
 - **mode4.debug** : if set to *true*, the MODE4 layer will log debugging information to file `mode4.log.txt`.
 The default is the value specified by the top-level
 **debug** property.
+- **mode4.siteId** : specifies the MODE4 layer site identifier (aka site address)
+of the RJE station.
+Valid values are in the range 0x70 - 0x7f.
+The default value is `0x7a`.

 ## Using rjecli
 When **rjecli** starts, it attempts to connect to the RJE host service specified by the `host` and `port` properties defined in the configuration file.
 When the